brenzens/brenzens/README.md

-- 👋 Hi, I’m @brenzens
+# 👋  Hi, I’m Brennen Schmidt

 - 👀 I’m interested in unlocking the converesation on cybersecurity
 - 🌱 I’m currently learning how to use GitHub to help open source key learnings and insights
 - 💞️ I’m looking to collaborate on cybersecurity, emergency planning, anc crisis response